 For more on the data in these tables, see the Crisp data catalog.

-From the main menu, select Outbound Connectors.
+From the main menu on the left side of the screen, select Connectors.

 For instructions on setting up a new connector, see Exporting your data and select the article for the relevant retailer.